-Outdoor air pollution originates from human activities and nature itself and was estimated to cause over 4 million premature deaths in 2016.
+Outdoor air pollution from human activities and nature itself was estimated to cause over 4 million premature deaths in 2016.
 Air pollution is small particles and invisible gasses.
 When we breathe them, they can cause strokes, cardiovascular and respiratory diseases, and lung cancer1).
 To fight air pollution, we must know what to fight – and where.

 What to measure – and where?

 To detect air pollution in a specific area, we must measure the concentration of gasses over some time.
 One measurement does not tell us where the gas release is and how big it is.

 It can be challenging to make a complete map of air pollution in the countryside and over water where there are no air quality monitoring stations2).

 FLAIR is a European consortium where institutions and companies are working together to find a way to map air quality, with a focus on greenhouse gasses.
 Most existing gas detectors detect a specific gas.

 - can detect a whole spectrum of gasses